 That really made me think.
 Am I happy all the time?
 Is it possible for anyone to always be happy?
 Or do I just know – intuitively – how to be a happy person?

 Well, I think that if you ask someone like the Dalai Lama, he’ll come up with something simple and profound that would explain true happiness far better than I could (although we did make a passable attempt at defining bliss, don’t you agree?).

 Oh wait, someone did ask him!

 And according to the Dalai Lama, “True happiness comes from having a sense of inner peace and contentment, which in turn must be achieved by cultivating altruism, love and compassion, and by eliminating anger, selfishness and greed.“

-So, full disclosure time: Whilst I’d love to think that I’ve eliminated selfishness and greed (or that at least I’m well on my way to getting there), I definitely have not eliminated anger.
-Like, at all.
+So, full disclosure: Whilst I’d love to think that I’ve eliminated selfishness and greed (or that at least I’m well on my way to getting there), I definitely have not eliminated anger.

 I’m nowhere near it.

 In fact, it’s not even a goal.
 I sort of gave up on that around the time I was diagnosed with postnatal depression that manifested as…rage.
 Yep.

 I wasn’t in any fit state to tackle that particular pink (red?) elephant.

 So Rage hangs around like a faithful shadow most days.